Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching: Experiments

-The main use for the proposed approach is as part of a modeling process where we eventually carry out inference using the selected hyperparameters.
-We demonstrate this by fitting a PMF model to the \texttt{user-artists} data of the~\texttt{hetrec-lastm} dataset~\citep{Cantador:RecSys2011}\footnote{\url{ http://files.grouplens.org/datasets/hetrec2011}}, using coordinate ascent variational inference and randomly selected 90\% subset of the data.
-We evaluate the quality of the model using the PSIS-LOO criterion~\citep{DBLP:journals/sac/VehtariGG17a} on the remaining unseen data.
-Figure~\ref{fig:model-based} (right) shows the chosen $K$ is not quite optimal, but not very far from it either.
-Some discrepancy is expected, since true data never exactly follows the model, and also because exactly matching the observed moments might not be optimal for posterior predictive evaluation.
+The main use for the approach is as part of a modeling process where we eventually carry out posterior inference using the selected hyperparameters.
+The quality of the solution can hence only be evaluated by inspecting how the final model performs.
+We do this by fitting a PMF model to the \texttt{user-artists} data of the~\texttt{hetrec-lastfm} dataset~\citep{Cantador:RecSys2011}\footnote{\url{ http://files.grouplens.org/datasets/hetrec2011}}, using an efficient implementation of coordinate ascent variational inference\footnote{ We extended \url{http://github.com/dawenl/stochastic_PMF} to support sparse data. } fitted to randomly selected 90\% subset of the data.
+We evaluate the quality of the model using the PSIS-LOO criterion~\citep{DBLP:journals/sac/VehtariGG17a}.
+PSIS-LOO is here considered as an example of a typical task-agnostic metric a practitioner would be likely to use, but the experiment is not sensitive to the specific choice.